Sudaraka88/PAN-GWES/README.md

 downloaded file and move the **efcls_assemblies** folder into your working directory.

-1. Open a terminal in your working directory and build a list of these assemblies using the following command.
+1. Open a terminal in your working directory and populate a list of these assemblies using the following command.

 <!-- -->